wkalt/puppetdb/doc/api/v1/groups.markdown

     }

 Note how the "ssl" class was deleted because its entire object was mapped to null, whereas for the "apache" class only the "keepalive_timeout" parameter was deleted.

+##### Deleted classes and class parameters

+If the group definition contains classes and parameters that have been deleted it is still possible to update the group with those parameters and classes.
+Updates that don't increase the number of errors associated with a group are allowed.

 #### Error Responses